UPPMAX/uppmax_intro_python/docs/communication/20250304/welcome_email.md

 The course assumes you can log in to an HPC cluster and that the documentation of that cluster's documentation is clear (if not, contact your cluster's HPC center).

-If you have any questions, never heistate to contact me.
+If you have any questions, never hesitate to contact me.

 Please make sure you've done all your prerequisites and if yes, see you on March 4th 9:00 (sharp!) at the Zoom room below this email.